Vermont Sushi Guide

 Green Mountain Village Shops

 Sushi, a traditional Japanese dish, has many different variations and can seem somewhat puzzling at first glimpse.
 All varieties of sushi contain one very important common ingredient which makes it sushi.
 Sushi-meshi, or sushi rice, is a seasoned and vinegared short grain rice.
-The seasonings and rice vinegar used on the rice creates the stickiness needed to clump and or roll the sushi, while allowing it to hold its final shape.
-Sushi’s diversity comes from the choice of fish, vegetables and cooking methods available for different roll types.
-Most often, sushi is characterized by its use of raw fish, but there also several options that include smoked or seared fish, and vegetarian options as well.
+The seasonings and rice vinegar used on the rice create the stickiness needed to clump and or roll the sushi, while allowing it to hold its final shape.
+Sushi’s diversity comes from the choice of fish, vegetables, and cooking methods available for different roll types.
+Most often, sushi is characterized by its use of raw fish, but they’re also several options that include smoked or seared fish, and vegetarian options as well.

 Nigiri Sushi is the most familiar type of sushi, and is made with a mound of sushi-meshi pressed together in the palm of the chef’s hands.
-A slice of raw fish is placed across the top of the rice ball, and sometimes topped with a thin band of Nori (seaweed) wrapped around it to hold the sushi-meshi and toppings together.
+A slice of raw fish is placed across the top of the rice ball and sometimes topped with a thin band of Nori (seaweed) wrapped around it to hold the sushi-meshi and toppings together.

 Maki Sushi is cylindrical type of sushi that looks a bit like an ice cream cone.
 The Nori (seaweed) is formed into a cone shape and filled first with the seasoned rice and then topped with the fresh ingredients (seafood, vegetables, egg, roe) Sometimes the rice and toppings are reversed in Maki rolls.